Taking the wraps off RHI for homeowners: an air source heat pump.

 The RHI scheme is aimed primarily to promote retrofitting of renewable heating systems in households that currently rely on fossil fuels for heating, notably solid fuel or heating oil, and are off the gas grid.
 It is unlikely to attract people away from gas central heating as prices stand at present.
 Eligible applicants include homeowners, private and social landlords, people building their own home, and third party owners of heating systems.

-NOTE: CHANGES FOR 2017: The government is changing aspects of the RHI scheme from Spring 2017, including increasing certain tariff levels, changing requirements for electricity metering, and capping payments according to a new heat demand limit.
-See Changes to Domestic RHI scheme in 2017.
+NOTE: CHANGES FOR 2017: The government changed aspects of the RHI scheme for new entrants; these came into force in September 2017 (see Changes to Domestic RHI scheme in 2017).
+They include increasing certain tariff levels, changing requirements for electricity metering, and capping payments according to a new heat demand limit.
 A factsheet outlining the scheme and current tariffs is published by Ofgem.
 For historical tariffs see table below.

 What technologies are eligible?